LukasNiessen/ArchUnitTS/README.md

 **Q: Can I use ArchUnitTS with JavaScript projects?**

 Yes!
 While ArchUnitTS is built for TypeScript, it works with JavaScript projects too.
-You'll get the most benefit with TypeScript due to better static analysis capabilities .
+You'll get the most benefit with TypeScript due to better static analysis capabilities.

 **Q: How do I handle false positives in architecture rules?**